Costa Rica vacations

 • Quick drying swimsuit or shorts and top

-• Closed toe shoes (sneakers or river specific shoes) or strapped water sandals (Chacos, Astrals and Tevas are the most common) for the river
+• Closed toe shoes (sneakers or river specific shoes) or strapped water sandals (Chacos, Astrals and Tevas are the most common) for the river.
+Note: We strongly recommend closed toed shoes for every activity at the lodge, including rafting, for better protection.

 • Books